 - For regular payment: 30-35 working days

-Applicants may like to contact the High Commission by sending email at firstname.lastname@example.org to follow up on the progress if, in case, the High Commission does not contact within the stipulated time frame.
-Please mention your name, date of birth, enrolment number and its date in your email.
+Applicants may like to contact the High Commission by sending an email at firstname.lastname@example.org to follow up on the progress if, in case, the High Commission does not contact within the stipulated time frame.
+Please mention your name, date of birth, enrolment number and date in your email.

-Note: As processing of passport applications involves Police verification, it is advisable to ensure that someone attends the verification team at the address provided at the passport application.
-If the verification team can not match the information provided at the application, the whole process of issuing passport gets delayed on which the High Commission has no control.
+Note: As the processing of passport applications involves Police verification, it is advisable to ensure that someone attends the verification team at the address provided at the passport application.
+If the verification team can not match the information provided at the application, the whole process of issuing a passport gets delayed on which the High Commission has no control.